syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 **ActualRangeChanged**

-This event is triggered when the axis range has changed.
+This event is triggered when the axis range is changed.
 The argument contains the following information.

 * `ActualMinimum` - used to get and set the axis actual minimum value.
 * `ActualMaximum` - used to get and set the axis actual maximum value.